Shuffling and fading harmonics

 >>> container = abjad.Container(shuffler.current_window)

->>> fader = auxjad.Fader(container, mode='out')
+>>> fader = auxjad.Fader(container, mode="out")

 >>> notes = fader.output_all()